mbed92/arm-lightweight-controller/README.md

 proper bytes via sockets.

 ## TCP/IP communication details
 Universal Robots provide the [description of TCP/IP packages](https://www.universal-robots.com/how-tos-and-faqs/how-to/ur-how-tos/remote-control-via-tcpip-16496/) that are sent from robot's controller via sockets.
 The current communication schema in **ur3-lightweight-controller** is based on that.
-In order to add more functionalities see attached files under provided link.
+In order to add more functionalities from this interface - see attached file under provided link.

 # Usage
 See **run.py** file for example of use.